Showing posts sorted by relevance for query our glory. Sort by date Show all posts

 2. God no longer holds our failures against us - Christ already fully addressed them ⁴legally.

-Therefore He fully and perfectly receives and embraces us in His love.
-He will never love us anymore (now or in eternity) than He already does because of Christ.
+Therefore, He fully and perfectly receives and embraces us in His love.
+He will never love us anymore (now or in eternity) more than He already does because of Christ.
 To use a description by Paul, we are seated in heavenly places in Christ, at this very moment and every moment since we first trusted Christ!

 Our eternal reward is God Himself.
-The more we humble ourselves the more we see and experience Him in the fullness of His glory and the greater our joy.
+The more we humble ourselves, the more we see and experience Him in the fullness of His glory and the greater our joy.

-God is thrilled and delighted in us - because He is thrilled and delighted in Himself and His Son first and how we are becoming more like His Son through our struggles - and how we will finally be like Him when we are fully in union with Him and fully glorified alongside Him the moment we step into eternity.
+God is thrilled and delighted in us - because He is thrilled and delighted in Himself and His Son first, and how we are becoming more like His Son through our struggles - and how we will finally be like Him when we are fully in union with Him and fully glorified alongside Him the moment we step into eternity.
 Because, at that time, our union with Him will be complete and perfect in the same way His Son's is - and was from eternity past and is again since his resurrection - the Son who is already and fully in the perfect image of the Father.

 We will be like the prodigal son that his father lost, ⁵who returned.
 For now, God eagerly watches our progress as we grow in greater trust.
 He awaits our perfect restoration and union with him (in the same way the prodigal son's father did).
 At that time God will throw His arms around us, kiss our neck and throw a feast for us, ⁹celebrating our complete union and exaltation with Him forevermore.
 We will fully experience our glory by fully partaking of His.